 Personal Protection Order

 When a stalker or an abuser has been issued a PPO, they are legally restrained from inciting domestic violence and abuse.
 They also cannot hire someone else to perform violent acts against the victim.
-The Court will carry out the PPO when they recognise that the perpetrator will likely strike again.
+The Court will issue the PPO when it recognises that the perpetrator is likely to strike again.

 Expedited Order

-• The perpetrator shows clear and present danger to the claimant or victim.
+- The perpetrator shows a clear and present danger to the claimant or victim.

-EOs will typically last for 28 days, but the Court may extend this timeframe if they deem it necessary.
+EOs typically last 28 days, but the Court may extend the timeframe if it deems it necessary.

 Domestic Exclusion Order

 The Domestic Exclusion Order (DEO) is another tier of PPOs.
 This order prohibits the perpetrator from entering the victim’s home.
-The order may also apply to the protected family members’ residence.
-The claimant can file a DEO alongside a PPO.
-The Court will then issue the DEO after a hearing.
+The order may also apply to the residence of the protected family members.

 Counselling Order